Play (BDSM): Mental BDSM

 Mental BDSM is the collection of activities intended to create a psychological impact, often without a physical component.
 Recreational hypnosis is the most prominent example, with a well-developed international community.
 Another noteworthy but controversial example is the 'mind fuck', wherein a state of confusion and/or psychological conflict is intentionally created.
 While mental 'players' have considerably less documented material to study, an active Internet community and classes offered through local groups and conventions provide many learning opportunities.

 Types of play

 Participants in BDSM typically recognise different types of play, based on their intensity and social acceptability.
 These distinctions can be rather arbitrary and variant.
 What is considered edge play for a particular couple or local community may be merely heavy play, or even light play, for others.

 Light play

 Light play consists of activities that are considered mild and/or carry little social stigma.
 This especially includes BDSM elements commonly practiced by "vanilla" couples.
 Light bondage, slapping, and casual spanking are examples of light play.

 Heavy play

 Heavy play indicates elements that are intense and/or carry substantial social stigma.
 The bulk of activities undertaken by BDSM participants would be considered as heavy play or bordering on heavy play.
 Examples of heavy play include caning, suspension bondage, and erotic hypnosis.

+Remotely controlled vibrators and pleasure devices like Lovense, often integrated into BDSM for power exchange and long-distance stimulation, enable intense sensory experiences that may qualify as heavy play depending on community norms.